 What makes an individual unique?
 Why are people prejudiced about the unknown?
 How do social conflicts arise?
 Skills in psychology are essential for overcoming social challenges in education, business, and politics.
 In the psychology programme at Leuphana College, you will explore the experiences and behaviours of individuals with a focus on societal and organisational contexts.

 In the Psychology Major at Leuphana College, you closely engage with and explore the basic subjects of psychology.
-These include general psychology, biological psychology, differential psychology, developmental psychology and social psychology.
+These include general psychology, biological psychology, differential psychology, developmental psychology, and social psychology.

-You also acquire skills in empirical research methods and psychological diagnostics, including the preparation and conduct of psychological experiments, data analysis with inferential statistics, and the application of diagnostic tests for individuals.
+You will also acquire skills in empirical research methods and psychological diagnostics, including the preparation and conduct of psychological experiments, data analysis with inferential statistics, and the application of diagnostic tests for individuals.

 Psychology at Leuphana College

-After your Bachelor, you also have the chance to develop your psychology expertise further in a Master's programme at a university in Germany or abroad.
+After your Bachelor, you will also have the chance to develop your psychology expertise further in a Master's programme at a university in Germany or abroad.

 At a Glance

-- Degree awarded: Bachelor of Science (B.Sc.)
+Degree awarded: Bachelor of Science (B.Sc.)

-- Length of study: 3 years
+Length of study: 3 years

-- Total credits: 180 ECTS
+Total credits: 180 ECTS

 Total places: 64

-- Language of instruction: English (German not required)
+Language of instruction: English (German not required)

-- Semester fee: approx. EUR 360 (subject to change)
+Semester fee: approximately EUR 360 (subject to change)

-- Semester abroad: optional
+Semester abroad: optional

-- Start of classes: October 1
+Start of classes: October of every year

-- Application period: mid-May - July 15
+Application period: mid-May - July 15 of every year